RominaSR/I-am-Romina/README.md

 # 🌍 Welcome to my Portfolio

-This is my personal portfolio where I showcase my work in **Software Development, Data Science, and Computer Music**.
+This is my personal portfolio where I showcase some works in software development and computer music.

 🚀 **Visit my website:**
 👉 [https://rominasr.github.io/I-am-Romina/](https://rominasr.github.io/I-am-Romina/)